-A top SWD officer said attempts would be made to monitor Tiger upon release, yet we were informed that there was no PRM done.
+A top SWD officer claimed attempts would be made to monitor Tiger upon release, yet we were informed that there was no PRM done.

 If this is untrue, we invite the SWD to release Tiger’s PRM details.
 The International Union for Conservation of Nature (IUCN) also recommends that PRM data be made public.

 Tiger, reported to be 19 years old, is a fully matured flanged male.
 In a forest, flanged, dominant orangutan males establish their territory and generally stay within it their entire lives.

 Introducing Tiger into a jungle virtually alien to him could have led to brutal physical conflicts with other resident, dominant orangutan males, and as Tiger has been at SORC for more than 15 years, he may not have the survival/feral attributes of a totally wild dominant orangutan male.

 This affects his ability to defend and establish himself in his new home.
 Moving Tiger into Tabin could have also disrupted the native resident orangutan population.

 SWD claimed that Tiger was doing well at SORC and were confident that he would forage well in Tabin.
 However, this can only be confirmed through persistent PRM, which can take months to complete.

 SORC is inundated with unsustainable tourism practices till this day and human habituation could affect an orangutan’s ability to adapt upon release, if they can be released at all.

 We have also been informed in the past that Tiger had spent considerable amount of time in cages at SORC prior to his second release into Tabin.

 Based on the above, would it be a surprise to anyone that Tiger was relocated back to SORC?
 We were informed that Tiger ventured into an oil palm plantation and became a danger to people and himself and SWD had no choice but locate and transfer him back to SORC before things got out of hand.